mattduffield/frontendcreator/docs/tutorials/container-part-3.md

 ![Tutorial Panel Properties](../assets/images/tutorials/tutorial-container3-properties.png)

 6) Now we are ready to start building our layout.
-Click on the HTML tab and replace the following snippet in the editor.

-7) The next steps is best shown with video and audio.
-We will simply be dragging our two previously created components and adjusting a few minor settings.
-Follow the steps in the video here then come back and continue:
+The following video will walk you through the steps required to compose the screen:

 {% youtube %}
   https://youtu.be/B6M1p2ZV0xE
 {% endyoutube %}

+We will simply be dragged the `container` and `panel` components onto the designer.
+We also adjusted some content as well as removed some `background-color` styles.

+**Note:** Although, this is powerful and allows you to compose your screens together quickly, it lacks the ability to reference the `container` and `panel` as custom elements.
+In the next tutorial, we will look at an alternative route to building this out using custom elements.

 8) Save you work.